 Suppressing defaults on the keydown event has some odd side effects on some browsers, in that it may prevent some other events from firing.
 Apparantly, triggering further events is taken to be part of the default action of the keydown event in these browsers.

-Browser Side effect if keydown handler returns false Gecko
+Browser Side effect suppressing defaults on keydown Gecko

 OperaNo change Internet Explorer